CesiumGS/3d-tiles-samples/1.1/BoundingBoxTests/README.md

 # Bounding Box Tests

-Sample tilesets that use the [`3DTILES_content_gltf`](https://github.com/CesiumGS/3d-tiles/tree/main/extensions/3DTILES_content_gltf) extension to embed single, simple glTF models into a tileset, and showing the appropriate tileset bounding volumes for the respective glTF bounding volumes.
+Sample tilesets that embed single, simple glTF models into a tileset, and showing the appropriate tileset bounding volumes for the respective glTF bounding volumes.

 ![BoundingBoxTests](screenshot/BoundingBoxTests.gif)